zkcrossteam/zkc-by-example/examples/hello-world/wasmsrc/assemblyscript/README.md

 }
 ```

-2. Compile that into a wasm module which will output a `hello-world.wasm` :
+2. Compile `hello-world.ts` into a wasm module which will output a `hello-world.wasm` :

 ```shell
 asc hello-world.ts -o hello-world.wasm